Iranian blogger Beheshti 'may have died of shock'

 The Tehran prosecutor's office says the main cause of Mr Beheshti's death could be physical shock - caused by the brute force applied to sensitive parts of his torso - or psychological pressure.

 "It is not possible to determine the exact cause of death," it said in a statement quoted by Irna news agency.
-"But the most likely cause leading to death may be shock."'Signs of wounds'
+"But the most likely cause leading to death may be shock."

 The statement notes that a thorough forensic investigation has been carried out and that prosecutors have obtained witness statements from Mr Beheshti's inmates and prison wardens.